awsdocs/aws-codedeploy-user-guide/doc_source/tutorial-ecs-with-hooks-update-the-ecs-application.md

-# Step 2: Update Your Amazon ECS Application<a name="tutorial-ecs-with-hooks-update-the-ecs-application"></a>
+# Step 2: Update your Amazon ECS application<a name="tutorial-ecs-with-hooks-update-the-ecs-application"></a>

  In this section, you update your Amazon ECS application to use a new revision of its task definition\.
 You create the new revision and add a minor update to it by adding a tag\.